-There were two unscheduled outages in this period, one of which was on the baseline constellation and had a total outage time of 2.60hrs.
+There were five unscheduled outages in this period, all of which were on the baseline constellation and had a total outage time of 97.22 hrs.

 From analysis of the broadcast navigation messages it can be seen that all occurrences of unhealthy satellites were linked with NANUs.
-As well as the outages listed above, PRN32 was unhealthy from its launch on 5th February until it was declared operational on 9th March.